 - Jouef compagny history

-whereas the majority of the other model trains makers produced mainly on the O scale (ratio of reduction 1/43).
+Transsaharian Algiers-Tombouctou appeared, made with lithographed sheet metal.
+The very first models were fitted with a rubber band as engine.
+The reduction scale was HO (ratio of reduction 1/87th), whereas the majority of the other model trains makers produced mainly on the O scale (ratio of reduction 1/43th).

 1954 is the start year for plastic injected models which allows low cost production of goods cars (a dropside wagon,

-an open goods wagon, a tank wagon and a goods van).
+an open goods wagon, a tank wagon and a covered wagon).

-1955 is a milestone in the Jouef history: it is the kick-off of electric model trains by Jouef, with the first
+1955 is a milestone in the Jouef history: it is the kick-off of Jouef electric model trains, with the first

 With the years, Jouef model trains become increasingly accurate, with the strict respect of the scale but the